salesforce/omakase/readme.md

 /* an orphaned comment */
 ```

 Use the `#orphanedComments` method on a `Selector`, `Declaration`, `Rule` or `Stylesheet` to retrieve them.
-Orphaned comments are also the only comments that you can directly subscribe to.
 This allows you to do things such as:

 - Place an annotation directive in a comment dictating certain processing behavior.
 - Conditionally perform some action on the selector, rule, or stylesheet based on the content of the comment.
+- If for some reason you really need access to every possible comment in the source code then this allows you to get at the ones not associated with an immediately subsequent AST unit.

 Subscribable Syntax Units
 -------------------------